‘Vida’ Returns For Season 2 In May

 The first official trailer for Vida Season 2 is here, and things are about to get a lot more interesting, according to a report from Vulture.

 Vida was created by Tanya Saracho and premiered on May 6, 2018, on Starz.
-It follows the lives of two Mexican-American sisters, Emma Hernandez played by Mishel Prada, and Lyn Hernandez, played by Melissa Barrera.
-The sisters couldn’t be more different but are forced to return home and work together to figure out their next steps after the passing of their mother.
-Upon arriving to their childhood neighborhood, the women discover that their mother, Vidalia, had secretly been living with her lesbian partner Eddy, played by Ser Anzoategui, for several years before her death.
+It follows the lives of two Mexican-American sisters, Emma Hernandez, played by Mishel Prada, and Lyn Hernandez, played by Melissa Barrera.
+The sisters couldn’t be more different from each other, but they are forced to return home and work together to figure out their next steps after their mother dies.
+Upon arriving at their childhood neighborhood, the women discover that their mother, Vidalia, had secretly been living with her lesbian partner Eddy — played by Ser Anzoategui — for several years before her death.
 Together, Vidalia and Eddy ran a local bar, which the sisters must decide whether to sell or keep.

 As the series goes on, viewers learn that Vidalia had sent young Emma away because she found out that her daughter was attracted to other girls.
 Emma spends most of the series trying to work through her resentment for her mother and her betrayal, while free-spirited Lyn wanders around the old neighborhood to reconnect with her ex-boyfriend, who now has an angry baby mother.